Get

 Partner With Professionals

 After you learn the cues and the “who” behind the aggression (if any), it’s time to team up with the vet and/or behavioral specialists.
-These professionals will be able to help you with underlying causes, treatment, or training (or all three) to get your dog to act more normally.
+These professionals will be able to help you with managing the underlying causes, prescribing treatment if needed, or a training plan; some cases might need all three.
+But every dog can improve and get the help needed to act more normally.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!